 Nicolas DIBOT.PhD Student

-The idea is to understand and experimentally verify the role of facial similarity in mate selection.
+The idea is to understand and experimentally verify the role of feminity in mate choice.
 In order to control the confounding factors inherent to correlative studies, I will set up experimental studies presenting several artificially generated images (with GANs - Generative Adversarial Networks) varying according to a same variable to a population of Mandrills in Gabon, to test several hypotheses.
 In addition to that, I am working on more fundamental aspects of cognitive science concerning the links between neural fluency and beauty perception in the brain.
 Generally speaking, I am as much interested in the applications of AI to solve scientific problems as in the more fundamental and innovative aspects of its functioning. |